 This new series of lectures was developed in partnership with the Dorval Library, the Dorval Museum of Local History and Heritage, and the Dorval Historical Society.
-The lectures are offered free of charge, in hybrid mode (virtual as well as in person, if sanitary conditions so allow) in the Library's activity room, Saturdays at 2 p.m.
+They are offered free of charge on Saturdays at 2 p.m.

 By phone at 514 633-4170 or by email at firstname.lastname@example.org

 or in person at the Library.
 The Library opens at 10:00 a.m.

 Black Cats and Umbrellas: A History of Superstition

 Bilingual Lecture presented by Bruno Paul Stenson, M.A.